Ghondie/Dating-App/readme.md

 A list of commonly used resources that I find helpful are listed in the acknowledgements.

+User Authication:
+Password hashing and Password salting Password registration to the DB JasonWeb Tokens

 ### Built With

 This section should list any major frameworks that you built your project using.
 Leave any add-ons/plugins for the acknowledgements section.
 Here are a few examples.